mattmc3/zsh-setopts/README.md

-# setopts
+# zsh-setopts

-A good set of base ZSH options
+Enable all the great ZSH options because ZSH defaults are meh.

 ## Options